Rach17/quickstart-with-langchain/README.md

 - **`chain.py`**: Defines a chain to generate a joke and analyze whether it is funny.
 - **`memory.py`**: Implements a conversation chain that remembers previous queries.

-## Contributing

-We welcome contributions!
-If you'd like to improve this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Create a new Pull Request.

-Please ensure that your changes do not break existing functionality and include tests where appropriate.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - **LangChain**: A powerful framework for building LLM-powered applications.